cyprste2717218/github-prs-chrome-extension/README.md

 2).
 Choose the 'Enter Github Username and PAT' option

 3).
-Generate a Personal Access Token (classic) <a target="_blank" href="https://github.com/cyprste2717218/github-prs-chrome-extension/tree/dev#authenticated-approach">following Github's guide here (opens new tab)</a>.
-Ensure to add the following scopes to the token during configuration:
+Generate a Personal Access Token (classic) <a target="_blank" href="https://github.com/cyprste2717218/github-prs-chrome-extension/tree/dev#authenticated-approach">following Github's guide here (opens new tab) ensuring to not add any add additional scopes beyond the default</a>.

-- sggsgs
-- shshs

 4).
 Enter your Github Username and Personal Access Token and submit

 5).
 Select the Repositories You Wish to Track

 6).
 Voila!

 To-do: include screenshots of extension at each step